 The pair were stranded in the hostel, having both lost their jobs, and had been in touch with the Irish Embassy and passed on their details.
 Colm then set up a Facebook group ‘Get us home from Australia (Ireland)’, creating polls and helping people to source information.
 The first airline they booked with a cost of €800 each and they relaxed, believing they would be home this week.

-Thankfully, Colm told the Tribune on Tuesday last the pair were “lucky enough to have gotten a seat” on a Qatar flight from Melbourne on Monday last, March 30 after the Irish Embassy block booked seat for Irish citizens.
+Thankfully, Colm told the Tribune on Tuesday last the pair were “lucky enough to have gotten a seat” on a Qatar flight from Melbourne after the Irish Embassy block-booked seats for Irish citizens.

 However, Colm was absolutely delighted to be home.
 “The main thing, though is that we got back,” he enthused.
 The pair are now doing their 14 days of isolation but Colm remains active on the Facebook group.